Bridging the Gap between Education and Forensic Workplace

 Nick Olivier (Ed.) • 1 October 2025

-Editorial: Forensic Training:
+Editorial: Forensic Education

 Outreach initiatives, like learnerships, aim to enhance the skills of existing laboratory personnel by mentoring students, collaborating with universities, and adding value to the forensic community.
 According to Smith & Horne, it also seeks to improve employee satisfaction through role diversity and includes mixer activities to foster engagement between students and scientists.
 In southern Africa, the demand for forensic science within the criminal justice system is critical due to complex criminal issues.
 Forensic scientists play vital roles in areas like digital forensics, firearm examinations, fingerprint analysis, and DNA testing.
 However, media portrayals often romanticise forensic work, leading to misconceptions about the field.